Eating out in Austria

 A savoury dish to start with: Tafelspitz was originally the “Lieblingspeise des Kaisers” – the Austrian emperor Franz Joseph’s favourite dish.
 Literally it means “meal high-spot”.
 Franz Joseph ruled from 1848 to 1916, and he was the longest ruling emperor of Austria and king of Hungary.
 His Tafelspitz consisted of beef in broth with spinach, roast potatoes, apples, and chives.
 That’s why Austrian cuisine is still renowned for beef stew in general.

 For my own main course I would go for Käsespätzle mit grünem Salat, a delicious dish you can find all over Southern Germany and Austria.
-It’s cheesy noodles with green salad.
-The noodles (Spätzle), originating from Swabian cuisine, are irregularly shaped and absorb lots of flavour.
+It’s cheesy noodles topped with crispy onions and served with green salad.
+The noodles (Spätzle) originate from Swabian cuisine, are irregularly shaped and absorb lots of flavour.
 The name means little sparrows, from der Spatz = sparrow, and the best ones are handmade.
 The shape tends to be fat in the middle, making the silhouette of a bird.
-In my student days in Freiburg I had a friend who made her own.
+In my student days in Freiburg I had a friend who made her own Spätzle.
 If I think about it I can almost smell the caramelized onions on the top of the Käsespätzle.
 Lecker.

 And for desert: Kaiserschmarren was also a favourite of the Kaiser, as you can see from its name.
 It’s a torn pancake with raisins, eaten with plum or apple compote or fresh fruit, and Franz Joseph used to enjoy a plateful of this after a walk around his enormous garden in Schönbrunn, Vienna.
 Schmarren means “something made in a pan”, OR “nonsense” or “mess”.
 That explains the funny translations on your menu, such as “Caesar’s Nonsense” or “Emperor’s mess”.
 Perhaps the closest in English would be “Emperor’s shredded pancake”.
 You’ll find it hard to avoid ordering this dish at least once during a visit to the area.
 It’s even on offer in the Almhütten, the Austrian alpine huts.
 At first you can’t imagine eating a sweet pancake as a main dish for lunch, but once you’ve lived through a few lunches with Germans or Austrians tucking in all around you, you’ll give in.
 Here’s an elaborate version with lots of fresh fruit.